 A credit report includes information on where you live, how you pay your bills, and whether you’ve been sued or have filed for bankruptcy.
 The information is kept on file, and as it changes, your credit report changes as well.

 The three nationwide bureaus sell the information in your report to creditors, insurers, employers and other businesses that use it to evaluate your applications for loans, credit cards, insurance, employment, or renting a home.

 Get Free Copies Annually

 The Fair Credit Reporting Act (FCRA) requires each of the three credit bureaus to provide you with a free copy of your credit report, at your request, once every 12 months.

 To order, visit www.annualcreditreport.com, or call 1-877-322-8228.

 The bureaus keep your credit score separate from your credit report.
 It’s not included in the free annual credit report offer.
-In most cases, if you want to learn your credit score, you must pay a fee for one-time access to it.
+These days there's no reason to pay for your credit score.

 When you’re checking your free credit report, you may be asked if you also want to see your credit score.
 Before you agree, be sure you understand the terms of the offer.